Payroll Taiwan Guide

 3. National Health Insurance

-Taiwan's universal healthcare system requires mandatory contributions:
+Taiwan's universal healthcare system requires mandatory contributions.
+The standard premium rate remains 5.17% for 2026.

 4. Labor Pension